mezod/boilerplate-koa-redux-react/README.md

    Development server should be running at http://localhost:8080/

-## Real projects using this boilerplate
+## Real project using this boilerplate

 [www.listlogs.com](https://github.com/mezod/listlogs) - under development